-Where there are 'linked' infant and junior schools they are managed separately.
+Where there are 'linked' infant and junior schools (ie where all or part of their catchment areas are shared), they are managed separately by their respective headteachers.
 Each has its own ethos, philosophy and approach to the curriculum.
 Usually, the staff of the schools work hard collaboratively to try to ensure a smooth transition between the infant and junior phases.
 It is likely, however, that one effectively managed primary school would more easily achieve a sense of progression and continuity for pupils.
-This is extremely important both in curricular and social terms and it is something which the National Curriculum lays a good deal of emphasis on.
+This is extremely important both in curricular and social terms and it is something on which the National Curriculum lays a good deal of emphasis.

 It is very difficult to produce impartial evidence to prove that amalgamations improve educational performance.
 There are too many variable factors which might have an impact in any particular situation to do that.
-There are indications though that the educational outcome of schools formed by amalgamation are, in general, better than those at the junior schools which they replaced.
+There are indications though that the educational outcomes of schools formed by amalgamation are, in general, better than those at the junior schools which they replaced.
 That, together with the observed dip in children's performance in Year 3 commented on by inspectors nationally, tends to support the County Council's broad preference for all-through primaries.

 Both the Government and the Council are attaching increasing importance to enhancing pupil attainment in literacy and numeracy.
 Schools are required to set targets for improvement and to develop action plans which will lead to their achievement.
 The intention is for these targets to be challenging.
-A primary school planning for this across both Key Stage I of the National Curriculum (covered in infant schools) and Key Stage 2 (covered in junior schools) may be better equipped to meet the challenge.
+A primary school planning for this across both Key Stage 1 of the National Curriculum (covered in infant schools) and Key Stage 2 (covered in junior schools) may be better equipped to meet the challenge.